Tiger Shadow: Formation

 Tiger Shadow were formed in July 2008 after Jim & Komla had entered home recordings of "Terracotta Blues" and "Star Chaser" into a competition for Sandman magazine, which they won and this gave them their first gigs as a band at Reading & Leeds Festivals for BBC Introducing on 22 & 23 August 2008.
 Tiger Shadow did not exist as a band when the winning email was received, so Jim & Komla looked to musicians who they were working with at the time, and some with whom they had collaborated with for the previous 10 years, to form the first version of the band specifically to play at Reading & Leeds.
 Karim Nashar was drafted on drums / percussion; Dave Pearson on lead guitar; Kully Manik on guitar / bass and Lynsey Cawthra on vocals.
 Komla MC performed vox / drums / percussion and Jim Tycho completed this line-up on guitar / bass and programmed synths.
-Between 18 July & 22 August 2008, the band was formed and material was written / completed for performance at the festivals.
+Between 18 July and 22 August 2008, the band was formed and material was written / completed for performance at the festivals.

 The Rise of the Tiger Shadow

 After the Leeds and Reading festivals were complete, Komla, Jim, Dave & Karim decided to record an album.
 September 2008 to January 2009 were spent writing and rehearsing new material.
 Between February and March 2009, The Rise of the Tiger Shadow was recorded at Cottage Road Studios in Headingley, Leeds by Matt Peel and Andy Hawkins.
-This was released through the band’s own record label (Tiger Shadow Music) via AWAL, and became available on iTunes and a number of other electronic stores from 20 April 2009.
+This was released through the band's own record label (Tiger Shadow Music) via AWAL, and became available on iTunes and a number of other electronic stores from 20 April 2009.